MHawksworth/scaladbtest/README.markdown

 You can call the DBT file whatever you want, but *"data.dbt"* is a pretty good name to get started until you start splitting up your files.

-## Inserting Records
+### Inserting Records

-Here's a simple example that inserts a single record of a country:
+Here's a simple example that inserts a single record for the table *country*:

     country:
     - country_id: 1, name: "Canada"